 SUMMARY

 New Edge Wealth is a financial advisory platform serving high-net-worth clients and wealth managers.
-I designed the full dashboard experience from the ground up, 6 core product areas, full dark + light theming, and fully responsive across desktop and mobile.
+I designed the full dashboard experience from the ground up, five focused product surfaces built for focused advisor work, and fully responsive across desktop and mobile.
 The challenge was making complex financial data feel clear, actionable, and trustworthy in every context an advisor works in.

 Role